-In 2017, Metro delivered 19.9 million cubic metres of water to the DNV distribution system through nineteen metered connections.
+In 2018, Metro measured 20.1 million cubic metres of water delivered to the DNV distribution system through nineteen metered connections.
+This represents a 1% increase in volume over 2017.
 A map of the overall water system, showing pressure zones is included in Appendix A.